 As always, all sessions are free and open to the university and general public.
-However, a registration fee of R500 will be charged to participants to cover the printing of the programme, drinks and meals (students can apply for a discounted rate of R250).
+However, a registration fee of R500 will be charged to participants to cover the printing of the programme, drinks and meals.
 Registration fees will have to be paid in advance of the conference and are non-refundable.

 The African Feminisms (Afems) Conference is hosted by the Art on our Mind research project run by Prof Sharlene Khan (Wits University) and the Urban Connections and Popular Imaginaries in Africa (UCAPI) research project run by Dr Lynda Spencer (Rhodes University).

 The Black Feminist Killjoy Reading Group is run by Dr Sharlene Khan and the Art on our Mind research group.
 If you are interested in exploring fictional and non-fictional cultural practices of women killjoys of colour from around the globe – in order to think through our own lives – this reading group is for you.